 It’s critical to make your money last.
 You don’t want to run out of savings before you die, as you’d need to make unwelcome sacrifices at a time in life when you’re most vulnerable.
 So, how much is “safe” to spend?
 One rule of thumb suggests that you can spend 4% of your savings per year.
 The success of that strategy depends on numerous factors (including some good fortune—there are no guarantees in life, and it could fail), and the topic has been debated, but it stands up reasonably well as a starting point for retirement income.

-If you retire with $500k in assets, the 4% rule says that you should be able to withdraw $20,000 per year for a 25-year (or longer) retirement.
-If that number sounds low, consider that you’ll take an income that increases with inflation.
-So, if inflation is 2% per year, you’d withdraw $40,800 in your second year, $41,616 in the third year, and so on.
+If you retire with $500k in assets, the 4% rule says that you should be able to withdraw $20,000 per year for a 30-year (or longer) retirement.
+So, if you retire at 60, the money should ideally last through age 90.
+If 4% sounds too low, consider that you’ll take an income that increases with inflation.
+If inflation is 2% per year, you’d withdraw $40,800 in your second year, $41,616 in the third year, and so on.

 To calculate your 4% amount for Year 1, multiply the amount you have saved by 0.04.